Workers' Party of Belgium: History

 The Workers' Party of Belgium originated in the student movement at the end of the 1960s.
-Students (organized in the student union SVB - Studenten VakBeweging), mainly from the Catholic University of Leuven, turned towards the working-class movement.
-They considered the politics of the existing Communist Party of Belgium revisionist, i.e. too much turned toward social-democratic politics (represented in Belgium by the Belgian Socialist Party).
-They were influenced by the ideas of the Communist Party of China, guerrilla movements in Latin America, the movement against the Vietnam War, and the Leuven-Vlaams movement, all perceived as aspects of a worldwide struggle against colonial or neo-colonial oppression and for civil or workers' rights.
+Students (organized in the student union SVB – Studenten VakBeweging), mainly from the Catholic University of Leuven, turned towards the working-class movement.
+They considered the politics of the existing Communist Party of Belgium to be revisionist, i.e. too much turned toward social-democratic politics (represented in Belgium by the Belgian Socialist Party).
+They were influenced by the ideas of the Chinese Communist Party, guerrilla movements in Latin America, the movement against the Vietnam War, and the Leuven-Vlaams movement, all perceived as aspects of a worldwide struggle against colonial or neocolonial oppression and for civil or workers' rights.

 Their support and participation in an important strike in the coalmines turned the movement into a political party.
-They founded a periodical, AMADA (Alle Macht Aan De Arbeiders - All Power To The Workers), which became the first name of their party.
+They founded a periodical, AMADA (Alle Macht Aan De Arbeiders – All Power To The Workers), which became the first name of their party.
 In 1979 the first congress was held, which adopted a Maoist programme and changed the name into PVDA-PTB.
 Ludo Martens became the first president, and remained an important ideologist of the party until his death in 2011.

 The PTB-PVDA used to host the International Communist Seminar until 2014 which had become one of the main worldwide gatherings of communist parties.

-Recent developments

 Following its electoral defeat in 2003, the PVDA-PTB fundamentally changed its working methods and communication.
 On one hand, the PVDA-PTB said it would refocus on working with factory workers as well as on field work in the communities where it operates.
 On the other hand, the PVDA-PTB said it would officially break with what it calls its sectarian past to get closer to the concrete demands of citizens.
 This is reflected particularly by the demands put forward on very concrete issues, e.g. lower prices for medication, the reduction of VAT on energy products from 21% to 6%, an increase of the minimum pension, better control of rents or the lower cost of trash bags.

 In preparation for the Belgian elections of June 2007, the Solidarity newspaper and the website of the party were merged in order to reach a wider public.
 The structures have also been "open" to a broader layer of activists.

 On 2 March 2008, the work of the Eighth Congress of the PVDA-PTB was completed with a closing meeting at the Vrije Universiteit Brussel.
 This Congress was conducted with the theme of "party renewal."
 A new Central Committee was elected, which in turn elected a new Bureau of the Party.
-It consists of: